Nonfiction Titles Published in January 2019

 Order a copy of Queen of the World

-Queen Victoria: Daughter, Wife, Mother, Widow by Lucy Worsley
+Queen Victoria: Twenty-Four Days That Changed Her Life by Lucy Worsley

 The BBC historian presenter and best-selling author of Courtiers explores the life and myriad roles of Queen Victoria as they reflected her defiance of gender conventions and defining position in a time of extraordinary change and political resistance.